 But, let's not forget… the ICO has a variety of other weapons at its disposal - warnings, reprimands and corrective orders, with the potential to inflict significant damage on a company's reputation.
 It's not just the money!
 Are you ready?

-Follow these tips to safeguard your reputation and prepare for GDPR:
+Follow these tips to safeguard your reputation post-GDPR

 - Set the tone from the top - Demonstrate your commitment to data protection at the highest level with statements made by the CEO and Board.
 This sends a clear message to everyone that it should be taken seriously and matters.